How to Wrap Crochet Bouquet

 Step 1: Inspect Your Crochet Bouquet

 Check to ensure all pieces of your crochet bouquet are securely attached and that there are no loose yarn tails.
-To begin, you will need a few items including scissors, ribbon, tulle, and hot glue (or tissue paper).
+To begin, you will need a few items, including scissors, ribbon, tulle, and hot glue (or tissue paper).
+You can choose to use a single color for all elements or mix and match colors for a fun and unique look.
+The choice is entirely up to you!

 Step 4: Create a Tied Bow Decoration